 Logical next steps

-Vendors of ILD systems such as GE Healthcare Life Sciences and YMC Process Technologies are not resting on their laurels, however.
+Vendors of ILD systems such as Cytiva and YMC Process Technologies are not resting on their laurels, however.
 Demands for process intensification continue to evolve, and advances in technology must occur in tandem.
 For instance, Vermunt notes that for years there has been a limitation to implementing ILD in SU systems due to a lack of suitable disposable pump and flow sensor technologies.
 “Today there are new SU pump and flow meter options available that are better-suited to provide ILD.
-GE has begun to incorporate them into our next-generation SU systems, and we will continue to evaluate new instrumentation for our systems to ensure performance and flexibility,” she says.
+Cytiva has begun to incorporate them into our next-generation SU systems, and we will continue to evaluate new instrumentation for our systems to ensure performance and flexibility,” she says.